riadh796/Portfolio/Multiverse Projects/INSPIRATIONAL-PAGE-README.md

 Can develop effective user interfaces

   Using CSS properties ensures precise component positioning and achieves the desired color when hovering over different elements on the screen.
 Additionally, I created separate CSS files for each component to enhance code understanding for anyone reviewing it.
-Another feature I implemented was setting the background color of the research bar to transparent, providing a richer user experience.
+Another feature I implemented was setting the background color of the input bar to transparent, providing a richer user experience.
 Ultimately, these efforts led to achieving the desired layout and overcoming the challenges at hand.

 ## JF 2.7
 Effectively manages state for complex User Interfaces